Psychologists and Therapists in Collingwood, VIC

 • couples experiencing relationship difficulties.

 I studied at The University of Melbourne.
-I am an experienced Clinical Psychologist and a Board-approved Supervisor, and have worked extensively in the public & private settings.
-My interests are in helping:
+I am an experienced Clinical Psychologist and a Board-approved Supervisor, and am recognised as a FAPS and FCCLP with APS.
+I have worked extensively in the public & private settings, with an interests in helping:

 • adults suffering from depression and anxiety on the background of (i) Borderline Personality Disorder (BPD) and/or (ii) complex trauma (cPTSD), and also